-Learning Outcome: 2.2 Understand comparative advantage and explain how it is the basis for
+Learning Outcome: 2.2 Understand comparative advantage and explain how it is the basis for trade

-- 29) Rayburn Reed is a highly talented photographer.
-He has chosen to specialize in photography because of all of the following except - A) he obviously has a comparative advantage in photography. - B) his opportunity cost of pursuing another career is very low. - C) for him, this is the most lucrative way to purchase the products that he wants to consume. - D) his photographs are highly esteemed by art lovers who are willing to pay very high prices.
+- 29) Crystal Schick is a highly talented photographer.
+She has chosen to specialize in photography because of all of the following except\ - A) she obviously has a comparative advantage in photography. - B) her opportunity cost of pursuing another career is very low. - C) for her, this is the most lucrative way to purchase the products that she wants to consume. - D) her photographs are highly esteemed by art lovers who are willing to pay very high prices.